 Bloomberg Center Management

-Building management contacts, information about obtaining keys and building FAQs can be found on the PHA Intranet website.
+Building management contacts, information about obtaining keys and building FAQs can be found on the Bloomberg Center Managment page.

-A full list of classroom information along with reserving a classroom in Bloomberg Center is found on PHA Intranet website.
+A listing of classroom information is available along with information on reserving a classroom in Bloomberg Center.

 Johns Hopkins Instrument Development Group (IDG)